 10. Explore Vietnamese Cuisine with a Street Food Tour

-One of the best things to do in Vietnam with kids is to get them to explore and sample the Vietnamese street cuisine.
-Amongst many food experiences in Vietnam, joining a walking street food tour is the top activity with a lot of fun and insight.
+One of the best things to do in Vietnam with kids is to get them to explore and sample Vietnamese street cuisine.
+Amongst many food experiences in Vietnam, joining a Saigon, Danang, or Hanoi walking street food tour is the top activity with a lot of fun and insight.

 They say cuisine and museum are the best reflections of a culture.
 And that saying does a perfect job in Vietnam.
 Every first-timer to Vietnam should reach out to the local eateries and learn to travel like a real local.
 A Vietnam food tour gives you an opportunity to try foods native to the country.
 Most of them are very reasonable and full of local visitors.
 You can find a lot of food tour companies offering different types of culinary experiences.
 Yet they share the same purpose in introducing their favorite dishes.